Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-As per AreaSearch's latest postcode level ATO data released for financial year 2022, Spearwood's median income among taxpayers is $57,076.
-The average income in Spearwood during this period was $71,844.
-Nationally, these figures are high, with Spearwood's median income being higher than Greater Perth's median of $58,380 and average income of $78,020.
-Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Spearwood would be approximately $65,181 (median) and $82,046 (average) as of September 2025.
-Census data reveals that household, family, and personal incomes in Spearwood rank modestly, between the 34th and 41st percentiles.
-Distribution data shows that the $1,500 - 2,999 earnings band captures 30.6% of the community (3,872 individuals), which is similar to regional levels where 32.0% occupy this bracket.
-Housing affordability pressures are severe in Spearwood, with only 83.5% of income remaining after housing costs, ranking at the 34th percentile.
-The area's SEIFA income ranking places it in the 4th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 indicates Spearwood SA2 had a median income among taxpayers of $57,076 and an average of $71,844.
+Nationally, these figures are high compared to Greater Perth's median of $58,380 and average of $78,020.
+Based on Wage Price Index growth of 14.2% since financial year 2022, estimated incomes as of September 2025 would be approximately $65,181 (median) and $82,046 (average).
+Census data shows household, family, and personal incomes in Spearwood rank modestly, between the 34th and 41st percentiles.
+Income distribution reveals that 30.6% of individuals earn between $1,500 and $2,999, mirroring regional levels at 32.0%.
+Housing affordability pressures are severe, with only 83.5% of income remaining, ranking at the 34th percentile.
+Spearwood's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income